gizzmo123456/AMS-Build/CI-projects/pipelineJSON.md

 ```

 ```
-IMPORTANT NOTE: Prepare-build.
-If get_git_hash == true. master-dir-commands must be left in the git directory that we want to get the git hash from.
-Also Get git hash is skipped if supplied with the constructor.
+NOTE: Get git hash is skipped if supplied with the constructor (ie from a webhook).
 Otherwise it is executed directly after the master folder is updated.
 ```

 ```
 IMPORTANT NOTE.
-As it stands, is not suitable to have multiple pipelines defined, as there is only a single output directory.
-But its fine if you create your own sub directories for each pipeline
+If using multiple pipelines its it very important that each pipeline outputs to a different sub directory of the build directory.
 ```